Website Builders are companies that allow users to register a domain, create your website, host and manage the website – all in one place.

-- 100% web base – Customers have the ability to work on your website from anywhere with an Internet connection.
+- 100% web base – Users have the ability to work on your website from anywhere with an Internet connection.

 Wix and Weebly are probably two big names that you’ve heard of.
 They’ve been the best site builders for first-timers or busy businesses since they provide a one-stop-solution for creating a website and are easy-to-use.

-If you’re focusing on eCommerce, then Shopify and BigCommerce are the recommended options.
+For eCommerce, then Shopify and BigCommerce are the two recommended options.
 These two, often also known as online store builders, provide key features that are useful for an online store; including the ability to create a store without coding, inventory management, multiple payment gateway and so much more.